shekhargulati/gradle-1.7-openshift-quickstart/README.md

 # Gradle 1.7 OpenShift Quickstart #

 This currently does not work because of http://issues.gradle.org/browse/GRADLE-2871.
+Gradle 1.6 works fine on OpenShift and you can use this repository https://github.com/shekhargulati/gradle-openshift-quickstart.
+I have also written detailed blog on this as well https://www.openshift.com/blogs/run-gradle-builds-on-openshift.

 To reproduce the issue follow following steps mentioned below.